 Like all field trials, natural disasters may impact the outcome of the work.
 Our project working group will minimize the chances for such impacts by identifying four farms in different parts of northwestern Indiana for the on-farm trials.
 Two locations will represent peppermint grown on muck soil and the other two on mineral soil to represent the range of mint farms in the Midwest region.
 The chance of a disaster affecting all four locations will be rare.

 We were unable to implement our on-farm participatory research during 2019.
 The very wet extended spring followed by a very hot and dry period during June and July did not allow us to seed the cover crop on time.
 A project extension was requested.
 Approval was granted to initiate the on-farm participatory research during 2020 and continue with it until 2023.
-Field plots should be established during April 2020 and the ASD and fumigation treatments will be implemented during the last week of July 2020.
-This will allow us to plant mint in March 2021.
+Due to the delay in implementation, one of our farmer cooperators was unable to continue working with us.
+The farmer was not going to continue growing peppermint during 2020.

 - Workshops at the Annual Midwest Mint Conference covering relationships between soil health and pathogen dynamics, introduction to ASD and on-farm participatory research, and results of greenhouse experiments.